ljuneaul/codingcoach/README.md

       **Make sure it's pulling to MINE not the original!**

   7) I review your PR and approve/reject
+      - assign me as reviewer (on the right menu)
   8) local, go to master, pull
   9) repeat 3~7
   10) you merge it after it all ends